-The bean-shaped Samsung Galaxy Buds Live are a serious departure from the norm in every single category.
-Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation and they’re tuned to offer a heaping helping of bass.
+The Samsung Galaxy Buds Live are a serious departure from the norm in every single category.
+Their design is like nothing we’ve ever seen before; they’re the first true wireless earbuds from Samsung to include noise cancellation and they’re tuned to offer a large helping of bass.

-Samsung is no stranger to this category, with previous earbuds like the Samsung Galaxy Buds and Galaxy Buds Plus, but the kidney bean shape of these buds is very different to what we've seen from rival brands, with most other wireless earbuds on the market basically plugging into your ear canals.
+Samsung is no stranger to this category.
+Take a look at the brand's previous earbuds in our Samsung Galaxy Buds review and Samsung Galaxy Buds Plus review, but the kidney bean shape of these buds is very different to what we've seen from rival brands, with most other wireless earbuds on the market basically plugging into your ear canals.

-It’s natural, of course, to be leery of change.
+It’s natural, of course, to be wary of change.
 But the Samsung Galaxy Buds Live are the real deal.
-They can compete with the likes of the Apple AirPods and Google Pixel Buds, offering many of the same features plus a few new ones exclusive to Samsung device owners.
+They can compete with some of the best earbuds on the market, including the Apple AirPods and Google Pixel Buds, offering many of the same features plus a few new ones exclusive to Samsung device owners.
 (Surprise, it’s Bixby!)

-What’s kind of confusing about the Samsung Galaxy Buds Live is how close they sit to the Samsung Galaxy Buds Plus that were released on March 6.
+What’s kind of confusing about the Samsung Galaxy Buds Live is how close they sit to the Samsung Galaxy Buds Plus, which were released earlier in 2020.
 The Buds Plus are $149.99 / £159 / AU$299, which is only about $20 less than the Buds Live.

-The difference there is that the Buds Live have active noise cancellation while the Buds Plus use ambient noise reduction, and the Buds Plus have a longer built-in battery life but an overall lower one when you factor in the charging case.
+The difference there is that the Buds Live have active noise cancellation while the Buds Plus use ambient noise reduction.
+What's more, the Buds Plus have a longer built-in battery life but an overall lower one when you factor in the charging case.

 Long story short, you should probably buy the Galaxy Buds Live over the Plus unless you plan on wearing your earbuds for 11 hours straight.

-The Samsung Galaxy Buds Live come in three colors - black, white and bronze - and come with a matching charging case that’ll slip into your pocket.
+The Samsung Galaxy Buds Live come in four colors - black, white, dark grey (called Mystic Black) and bronze - and come with a matching charging case that’ll slip into your pocket.
 There’s a USB Type-C port on the back of the case for charging, or alternatively, you can also charge it wirelessly.
 An LED is present both inside and outside the case to let you know about the charging status of the case, as well as of the earbuds.

 As for the buds themselves, Samsung has created something truly fun and unique here.
 Where other wireless earbuds manufacturers are still copying the design of Apple’s AirPods, Samsung’s design team is clearly at work to create something original.